NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 Click the **New branch** button at the top right, and enter a name for your branch.
 Select your branch from the list to start working on it.

 Next we will copy `united_states.md` and change the name to the name of our chosen country.
-Then we can use nano to edit the contents to reflect the info of your chosen country.
 Hint: You may need to do some internet searching to fill in the information.

+UPDATE INSERT IMAGE: show use of file navigator to edit

 Open the file navigator on the left
 Click the name of the file we want to copy